TexasInstruments/edgeai-tensorlab/README.md

 ## Quantization

-Tutorial on how to do [Quantization Aware Training](./docs/det_quantization.md) in Jacinto-AI-MMDetection.
+This tutorial explaines how to do [Quantization Aware Training](./docs/det_quantization.md) of detection models.
+We also provide sample QAT models.

 ## Acknowledgement

 This is an open source project that is contributed by researchers and engineers from various colleges and companies.
 We appreciate all the contributors who implement their methods or add new features, as well as users who give valuable feedbacks.

-We wish that the toolbox and benchmark could serve the growing research community by providing a flexible toolkit to reimplement existing methods and develop their own new detectors.
+We wish that the toolbox and benchmark could serve the growing research community by providing a flexible toolkit to train existing detectors and also to develop their own new detectors.

 ## Citation